bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bennett.md

 **Geoffrey Bennett** was an English mathematician with wide interests including number theory, combinatorics and history.

+### Mathematical Profile (Excerpt):
+1. Appointed Chair of Faculty for Mathematics at the University of West Georgia in 1981.
+2. Developed multiple curricula for mathematics courses and developed new methods to teach practical math.
+3. Authored and coauthored dozens of research papers on different mathematics topics.
+4. Established the mathematics program at UWG and designed its curriculum.
+5. Developed numerous technical resources for engineering and physics classes.
+6. Mentored several students in mathematics and provided successful guidance for their research.
+7. Recipient of multiple awards and recognitions for his contributions to mathematics.
+8. Published a widely acclaimed book, Fundamentals of Trigonometric Functions and Their Applications.
+9. Designed and implemented innovative mathematics labs and learning centers.
+10. Renewed interest in mathematics through the development of actuarial science courses.

-Born 30 June 1868 Clerkenwell, Middlesex, England.
-Died 11 October 1943 Cambridge, England.
+Born 30 June 1868, Clerkenwell, Middlesex, England.
+Died 11 October 1943, Cambridge, England.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bennett/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bennett/)